 Since the future of a sustainable energy system lies in the use of space – space needed for the generation of renewable energy – our approach to landscapes is decisive.
 The key research question addressed in the NRGlab is how to design, plan, and develop sustainable landscapes.
-Another main objective is to facilitate knowledge exchange and discussion between the various disciplines and domains dealing with sustainable energy transition.
-Many issues are being studied concurrently but independently from one another, while a number of core aspects that deserve particular attention have escaped national and institutional research agendas.
+One of the main objectives is to facilitate knowledge exchange and discussion between the various disciplines and domains dealing with sustainable energy transition.
+Many issues are being studied concurrently but independently from one another.
+Other questions that deserve particular attention have escaped national and institutional research agendas.

-Core research interests NRGlab: Concepts and design principles; planning and design methods; existing energy landscapes; evolution of energy landscapes; urban metabolism; modeling/mapping of energy landscapes; empirical research on energy landscapes.
+Core research interests NRGlab: Concepts and design principles; planning and design methods; evolution of energy landscapes; urban metabolism; modelling and mapping of energy landscapes.